cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-AWS-organizations.md

 AWS Organizations enables you to:

 - **policy-based account management**:
-  - Create <font color=red> service control policies (SCPs) </font> that centrally control AWS services across multiple AWS accounts.
+  - Create <font color=OrangeRed> service control policies (SCPs) </font> that centrally control AWS services across multiple AWS accounts.

 - **group-based account management**:
-  - <font color=red> Create groups of accounts and then attach policies to a group </font> to ensure that the correct policies are applied across the accounts.
+  - <font color=OrangeRed> Create groups of accounts and then attach policies to a group </font> to ensure that the correct policies are applied across the accounts.

 - **Simplify account management by using application programming interfaces (APIs)**